TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource.rst

     ..  versionchanged:: 13.2
-        SVG images are now processed natively in SVG during cropping. to keep the old behaviour of transferring them into PNG, you can set :confval:`imgresource-ext` to png explicitly.
+        SVG images are now processed natively in SVG during cropping.
+        To keep the old behaviour of transferring them into PNG, you can set :confval:`imgresource-ext` to png explicitly.

     It is possible to define an area that should be taken (cropped) from the image.